Vaster than Empires and More Slow: Background and setting

-"Vaster than Empires and More Slow" is set in the fictional Hainish universe, which Le Guin introduced in her first novel Rocannon's World, published in 1966.
+The story is set in the fictional Hainish universe, which Le Guin introduced in her first novel Rocannon's World, published in 1966.
 In this alternate history, human beings did not evolve on Earth, but on Hain.
 The people of Hain colonized many neighboring planetary systems, including Terra (Earth) and Athshe, possibly a million years before the setting of the novels.
 The planets subsequently lost contact with each other, for reasons that Le Guin does not explain.
 Le Guin does not narrate the entire history of the Hainish universe at once, instead letting readers piece it together from various works.

 The novels and other fictional works set in the Hainish universe recount the efforts to re-establish a galactic civilization.
 Explorers from Hain as well as other planets use interstellar ships taking years to travel between planetary systems, although the journey is shortened for the travelers due to relativistic time dilation.
 "Vaster than Empires" is set soon after the formation of the League of All Worlds, at a time when the League is still sending out exploratory ships to investigate new planets.
 "Vaster than Empires," like other works such as The Word for World Is Forest and "The Ones Who Walk Away from Omelas" explore worlds that have gone wrong in some way.
 The title of the story is taken from a poem by Andrew Marvell, titled "To His Coy Mistress".
-The line from which the title is derived reads "Our vegetable love should grow/Vaster than empires, and more slow."
+The line from which the title is derived reads "My vegetable love should grow/Vaster than empires, and more slow."
 In the internal chronology of the Hainish cycle, "Vaster than Empires" takes place after The Dispossessed and before The Word for World is Forest.

 Plot summary

-"Vaster than Empires" follows the crew of a survey ship sent by the League of Worlds to a planet far outside the region of the galaxy it has previously colonized.
+A survey ship is sent by the League of Worlds to a planet far outside the region of the galaxy it has previously colonized.
 The crew consists of 10 people, including five Terrans (people from Earth).
-One of the crew members, named Osden, is an "empath"; he has the ability to feel the emotions of any sentient creatures around him, including humans.
+One of the crew members, named Osden, is an "empath".
+He has the ability to feel the emotions of any sentient creatures around him, including humans.
 His abilities are depicted as being the result of his being treated for autism.
 The team is led by Tomiko Haito, a woman of East-Asian descent, whose official title is "coordinator".
 Tensions among the team members run high from the very beginning; in addition to several neurotic personalities, Osden's abrasive personality causes the others to dislike him intensely.
 The team arrives at the planet, named World 4470.
 They find it completely covered in vegetation, and seemingly devoid of intelligent life.
 Osden, whose role is to sense the presence of sentient beings, senses nothing.
 After some exploration, the scientists find that there is nothing resembling animal life on the planet; all of its life-forms are either photosynthetic, or feed off of dead plant material.